cash-compass/main/README.md

 ### Installing

 * Please download the files located in the dispoitory.
-* From there you will run the html file and it will launch the program.
+* From there you will run the index.html file and it will launch the program.
 * You will need a stable browser to be able to acess the functions of the program.

 ### Executing program